SpartanJ/ecode/README.md

 ## Live Demo

 ecode can be compiled to WASM and run in any modern browser.
-There are no plans to focus the development on the web version since there are plenty of good solutions out there and its size will always be too big compared with solutions that use HTML5+JS web technologies.
+There are no plans to focus the development on the web version (at least for the moment) since there are plenty of good solutions out there.

 [*Demo here*](https://web.ensoft.dev/eepp/demo-fs.html?run=ecode.js)

 ### Demo Clarifications

 * You'll need a modern browser with [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#browser_compatibility) support
-* Current hosting isn't very fast, it could take some time to load
+* Current hosting isn't very fast, it could take some seconds to load (gzipped file are arround 2.5MB)
-* The demo package is much bigger than it needs to be
 * Linter and formatter plugins won't work since both work running other processes
-* WebGL renderer isn't optimized, so it's not as fast as it could/should be
+* WebGL renderer isn't optimized, so it's not as fast as it could/should be (still, performance is good in chromium based browsers)
-* Demo is designed for desktop resolutions (mobile is unusable)
+* Demo is designed for desktop resolutions (mobile is unusable, IME keyboard won't show up due to an emscripten limitation)

 ## Source Code